-The Appomattox Deepwater Development project involves the initial development of the Appomattox and Vicksburg deepwater fields, which are located approximately 129km (80 miles) offshore Louisiana, US, at a water depth of approximately 2,195m (7,200ft).
+The Appomattox Deepwater Development project involves the initial development of the Appomattox and Vicksburg deepwater fields, located approximately 129km (80 miles) offshore Louisiana, US, at a water depth of about 2,255m (7,400ft).

 The final investment decision (FID) for the project was taken in July 2015, leading to the start of construction.
-Production from the project is scheduled to start by 2020.
+Production from the project began in May 2019.

-The deepwater fields are owned by Shell (79%) and its partner Nexen Petroleum Offshore (21%), a wholly owned subsidiary of CNOOC.
+Appomattox project is a joint venture between Shell (79%, operator) and CNOOC Petroleum Offshore USA (21%), a wholly-owned subsidiary of CNOOC.
 Peak production from the fields is estimated to be approximately 175,000 barrels of oil equivalent (boe) a day.

 Discovery and reserves